connorjarrett/lab-notebook/posts_md/lab-notebook-has-a-new-and-more-responsive-look.md

 ## The new User Interface
 ![The old Lab Notebook user interface compared to the new one.](../assets/articles/extra/oldvsnewui.png)

-The new user interface does a lot in rounding off the corners and making content more readable and accesible.
+The new user interface does a lot in rounding off the corners and making content more readable and accessible.
 Some of the key changes include:
 - Font sizes are now larger
 - Font is thicker for readability
 - Underlines are less common to avoid confusion that a title is a link